 In addition to our telephone and email helpdesk, Eden have two closed FaceBook forums which offer a wealth of information and support combined with many thousands of testimonials.

-If you have a question and want advice from us or any of the other members who may have your spesific breed or simplty want to share your experiences with over 4200 Eden users then simply follow one of the links below to join.
+If you have a question and want advice from us, or any of the other members who may have your breed or simply want to share your experiences with other Eden users, then simply follow one of the links below to join.